benjaminhawkeslewis/browsermob-proxy/README.md

 Eclipse users can generate Eclipse project files, and (where possible) attach sources and JavaDocs to libraries, with:

     [~]$ mvn eclipse:eclipse -DdownloadSources=true  -DdownloadJavadocs=true

+FAQ
+---

+### Why is the codebase full of entombed Jetty code?

+BrowserMob Proxy was originally developed around the time people were moving from Jetty 5 to Jetty 6, which shared a namespace but had incompatible APIs.
+People would create projects using BrowserMob Proxy and Jetty 6 and experience CLASSPATH hell.
+So the developers forked Jetty 5 into the org.browsermob.jetty namespace.